 Considering all the potential formats of infographic we have discussed so far, it probably shouldn't come as a surprise that there are so many infographics out there on the Web.
 In fact, some corners may argue they have been overdone, and as a result, you will find a series of infographics about infographics themselves.

-However, many are they are often parodic in nature, like this one which, much like this article, explores popular types of infographic.
+However, many are they are often parodic in nature.